-The crystal sarcophagus filled with black pears the Conquistadors found and later say is cursed is an allusion to the cursed Chest of Cortez in Pirates of the Caribbean: The Curse of the Black Pearl and the fact aformentioned sarcophagus is filled with black pearls alludes to the titular ship.
+The crystal sarcophagus filled with black pearls which the Conquistadors found and later say is cursed is an allusion to the cursed Chest of Cortez in Pirates of the Caribbean: The Curse of the Black Pearl, and the fact that aformentioned sarcophagus is filled with black pearls alludes to the titular ship.

 When the gang finds the soccer team’s lucky soccer ball, Boron had a hand print with a smiley face painted on it like Wilson the volleyball.